 At this point, my fixer says he needs to run errands in Al Mukalla and he will see me the next morning in the valley.
 He never shows up again, but I will continue to describe what happens next before that story comes into play.
-I visit a few more sites without him, which frustrates me because I wanted to understand the history or some context behind everything I experienced, and then I continue my journey onwards to Wadi Dawan.

 The drive to Wadi Dawan is long, and not as interesting as the days before.
 The landscape is full of vast rocky plains, rock structures and canyons, but it kind of blends all together.
 Along the way, I do see spots of Bedouin camps and houses.
 Every so often, you see a few women herding goats around in the very iconic conical straw hats -circa 1990s Nat Geo.
 Every so often, you will see a truck full of them – some in conical hats, others in baseball hats, some holding scythes.
 Bedouin women aside, I just found women in the Middle East so fascinating.
 I later would tell someone I grew close with during my travels that I felt so comfortable in an abaya and niqab.
 Even though it gave me an ‘invisibility cloak’, I felt beautiful and completely myself in it, almost free, in a world where I felt constrained by looks.
 I liked to hide my curves or the sweat strands on my face, and all those visual imperfections that sometimes a person spends too much time obsessing over.
 And so maybe, even though it appeared restrictive, it was not so restrictive after all.
 Maybe in some weird way, it allowed a woman to free herself of certain demons, and she really could raise her voice more comfortably.

 I am confused the next day as my fixer is unreachable.
 His phone is turned off.
 I was supposed to meet him in the morning but he never shows up.
-My driver does not speak proper English, and quite frankly I am uncomfortable with him because of his aggressiveness towards me in the aforementioned perverse way.
+My driver does not speak proper English, and quite frankly I am uncomfortable with him because of his aggressiveness towards me.
 Nonetheless, I try to keep my head up, and be confident that I will still make the most of the trip even without someone to guide me through, We end up driving around the Hadramout region, which is just stunning.
 Everywhere you look you see tall, colourful olden houses made out of mud.
 I spend some time travelling from village to village just trying my best to capture the indescribable beauty I am seeing.
 I think I visit a palace-converted-hotel, but I am not quite sure.
 I feel lost somewhat without context, so I encourage my driver to try and help me to find a school.
 I know there is a possibility that at a school, there may be teachers who know English and who may know the area.

 We end up at a boy’s school in this village in Seif, and we indeed find a teacher named Abdulkarim who speaks fluent English.
 He agrees to spend the afternoon with me.
 He takes me to classes in his school, and then subsequently we visit the final English classes of the day at a girl’s school.
 I am falling more and more in love with Yemen at this point, but the chance to converse with some of the female English teachers is a remarkable experience.
 You can tell they just love practicing what they have learned as part of their career, and sharing what they know with children that they adore.
 I end up talking for a while with this one teacher named Dalia about her English curriculum.
 She teaches grades 7 to 9, and we exchange contacts.
 We have been speaking on occasion ever since I left Seif still.
 Teachers in Yemen do not make very much and only work until about 1pm, so later in the afternoon into the evening, they will often find a second or third job to make ends meet; this, on top of the heavy load of planning curriculum and programs for the next day, week, school year.
 These teachers dream of leaving and finding opportunities elsewhere, whether it is becoming translators, or just finding teaching jobs in different countries.

-Following this, Abdulkarim shows me around the valley.
+Abdulkarim shows me around the valley.
 We visit a honey producer where I am able to sample some of the best honey I have ever tasted.
 We walk through some of the old villages and he takes me to some pretty remarkable viewpoints.
 We finish off the day by visiting the upper left valley, a part of the valley that is not so traversed anymore because the roads leading there are not so great.
 Funnily enough, I think we passed the village of the first generation bin Laden.
 What started out as a really tough day somehow made a complete turn around, and the day ends on a complete high.
 I am grateful to have met this teacher, and I will always remember my day with him and the other teachers in Seif.
 This still does not discount the fact that I still cannot contact or find my fixer.

 By the time we return the hotel, his phone is finally reachable.
 He lies and says he’s in a room in the hotel, but he is clearly not there.
-He laughs at me when he hears my frustration around the fact that he disappeared for a day and a half.
+He laughs casually when he hears my frustration around the fact that he disappeared for a day and a half.
 I lose it, and I refuse to talk to him at this point.
 Long story short, I do get a new guide, but for a good chunk of that evening, after all the highs of the day, I felt defeat with Yemen, and I felt unsure if I was ever going to experience feelings of safety and certainty with the rest of my trip.
 It is also difficult connecting with anybody just to vent because Internet struggles in the valley.

 At this point in time in the trip itinerary, I should have moved on further in the valley to somewhere different, but I am stuck in the same place for another night.
 And thank heavens for this.
-I am in a state of emotional flux, pacing frantically around the hotel grounds, up until I realize that Matt (from Inertia Network) who I travelled to Afghanistan and Saudi with has caught up, and is at the same hotel.
+I am in a state of emotional flux, pacing frantically around the hotel grounds, until I realize that Matt (from Inertia Network) who I travelled to Afghanistan and Saudi with has caught up, and is at the same hotel.
 He and his group were about one day and a bit behind.
 When I am absolutely at my lowest, I hear his voice and I think I am experiencing some sort of mirage.
 He walks through the door, and I just burst into tears when I see his face.
 I had wanted to go with his group when I found out that their trip was arranged, but I had already booked my trip through with my fixer and could not reverse my plans.
 Or well, I always could have, but would have paid a price.
 Anyhow, needless to say, when I needed someone really badly that night and many instances later too, Matt was there for me unconditionally, and I am ever so grateful to him.
 He is such an amazing human being.